GCDigitalFellows/Python/Python_DRI.md

     #if the two are equal, they will probably write a book.
     elif time == ideas:
         print("Can't wait to read it!")
+    else:
+        pass

 #run program
 book(all_ideas, all_time)
 ```

+## Congratulations!!

-##Congratulations!!
-You just wrote your first program!!##
+## You just wrote your first program!!

 Now let's look at some built-in functions!

-open()  opens a file
+open( )  opens a file

-read()  reads the file
+read( )  reads the file

-len()   gets length of an object (i.e., string, list, dictionary, etc.)
+len( )   gets length of an object (i.e., string, list, dictionary, etc.)

 Curious about all the built-in functions?

 https://docs.python.org/3/library/functions.html

 This is essentially what you are doing when you import a library.

 Someone else already wrote all these little programs, and you are using them!

 Three ways to import libraries: